HL7/VhDir/pages/_includes/vhdir-practitioner-intro.md

 **Extensions:**

-1. Restriction (0..*) - indicates restrictions on the use/release of information associated with the practitioner
 1. Endpoint (0..*) - reference(s) to the endpoint resource, indicating technical endpoints for the practitioner independent of their role at an organization
-1. Accessibility (0..*) - indicates accessibility options offered by the practitioner (e.g. cultural competence), consisting of:
+1. Accessibility (0..*) - indicates accessibility options offered by the practitioner (e.g. cultural competence)
-    1. Type (1..1) - indicates the type of accessibility option offered by the practitioner
-    1. Description (0..1) - additional descriptive information about the accessibility option
-1. Proficiency (0..1) - indicates a practitioner's level of proficiency with the language(s) specified in `practitioner.communication`
+1. Proficiency (0..1) - indicates a practitioner's level of spoken proficiency with the language(s) specified in `practitioner.communication`
 1. DigitalCertificate (0..*) - a digital certificate associated with the practitioner
+1. Qualification (0..1) - provides additional information about a practitioner's qualifications, including where they are valid and the current/historical status

 **Terminology**